Regulations and procedures

 - The Executive Assistant to the Headmaster may act as Minutes Secretary to meetings of the Board and in that capacity only may attend meetings of the Board.

-- Minutes and agendas for all Board meetings will be prepared by the Executive Assistant to the Headmaster in conjunction with the Board Chairman, and the Business Manager and distributed to Board members at least seven days prior to the meeting.
+- Minutes and agendas for all Board meetings will be prepared by the Executive Assistant to the Headmaster in conjunction with the Board Chairman, and the Chief Operating Officer and distributed to Board members at least seven days prior to the meeting.

 - The Board may by resolution from time to time determine the procedure for the conduct of its meetings.